cpanagopoulos/cpanagopoulos/README.md

 - 👋 Hi, I’m Charles
-- 👀 I’m interested in bridging the gap between traditional finance and tomorrow's technology
+- 👀 I’m interested in bridging the gap between traditional finance and tomorrow's technology.
-- 🌱 I’m currently learning about blockchain and Web 3.0
+- 🌱 I’m currently building on my knowledge and experience of blockchain and Web 3.0.
-- 💞️ I’m looking to collaborate on blockchain projects
+- 💞️ I’m looking to collaborate on blockchain projects.
 - 📫 How to reach me charles.efthimios@gmail.com or @SleepingJaguar0 on Twitter

 <!---